UNISvalbard/AG222/_sources/content/lessons/story_maps/story_maps.md

 ### Embedding your geomodel

-Story Maps makes it easy to add your geomodel, just add an “Embed” on the button add.
+Story Maps makes it easy to include your geomodel, just click to “Embed”.

 ```{figure} assets/5_embed.png
 :name: 5_embed